dansand/materialTransformations/README.md

 ## Multiple conditions

 Multiple conditions can be attached to a graph edge.
-For instance, here we can set both depth and temperature constraints on the transition:
+For instance, here we set both depth and temperature constraints on the transition:

 ```
 DG.add_transition((matname1,matname2), depthFn, operator.lt, 0.5, combineby = 'and')
 DG.add_transition((matname1,matname2), temperatureField, operator.gt, 0.5, combineby = 'and')
 ```

-If multiple rules are provided for a single edge in the graph (representing the material transition)  then they are applied in the sense of any condition must true ('or'), or all conditions must be true ('and').
-The default is 'and'.
+If multiple rules are provided for a single edge in the graph (representing the material transition)  then they are applied in the sense of any condition can true ('or'), or all conditions must be true ('and').
+The default is  all ('and').